Discover the nature park

 Habitats

-Brunnwässer are small, slow-flowing tributaries of the Lech River that are fed by hillside streams.
-They flow along the valley floor until they flow into the Lech without much difference in elevation.
+Brunnwässer are small, slow-flowing tributaries of the Lech that are fed by slope waters.
+They flow along the valley floor until they flow into the Lech without much difference in altitude.
 Fü...

 learn more